tinygo-org/bluetooth/README.md

 ## Nordic Semiconductor

-There is bare metal support for several chips from Nordic Semiconductors that provide a built-in Bluetooth Low Energy radio.
+Go Bluetooth has bare metal support for several chips from Nordic Semiconductor that include a built-in Bluetooth Low Energy radio.

-These chips are supported through [TinyGo](https://tinygo.org/).
+This support requires compiling your programs using [TinyGo](https://tinygo.org/).

-This also requires that you use firmware provided by Nordic Semi known as the "SoftDevice".
+You must also use firmware provided by Nordic Semiconductor known as the "SoftDevice".
 The SoftDevice is a binary blob that implements the BLE stack.
 There are other (open source) BLE stacks, but the SoftDevices are pretty solid and have all the qualifications you might need.
 Other BLE stacks might be added in the future.

 ### Installation